OctopusDeploy/docs/docs/packaging-applications/build-servers/jenkins/pipeline.md

 Including these values will allow the build information to provide correct URL links to the source.

 For a pipeline source from SCM, set the parameters to `gitUrl: '${GIT_URL}' gitCommit: '${GIT_COMMIT}'`, the `checkoutVars` script will not be required.
-For a inline pipeline definifition configure the step as:
+For a inline pipeline definition configure the step as:

 ```powershell
 steps {